dankiel0/Analog-Clock/README.md

 # Analog-Clock
-Displays system time in an analog format
+Displays system time in an analog format.